Federal University of Viçosa

-The university began as the Higher College of Agriculture and Veterinary Science created in 1922 but with classes only beginning in 1927.
-In 1948 it was transformed into the Rural University of Minas Gerais.
+Founded in 1922 as the Higher School of Agriculture and Veterinary Science (Escola Superior de Agricultura e Veterinária, ESAV), classes did not begin until 1927.
+In 1948 it became the Rural University of Minas Gerais.
 It was federalized in 1969 with its present name.
+The university houses the Technological Park of Viçosa (tecnoPARQ), and one of the biggest networks of junior enterprises in the country.